rsdoiel/Artemis/README.md

 compilers and portable to an Oberon Systems based on Project Oberon 2013.
 A second category are modules written for specific POSIX based Oberon-7 compilers.
-The third category is code ported from historic Oberon Systesm such as S3 and V4.
+The third category is code ported from historic Oberon Systems such as S3 and V4.

 - Portable modules are in "root" project directory
 - Compiler specific modules their own sub directories (e.g. "obnc", "oxford")